duereg/manager-readme/README.md

 We’ll have a team planner with your peers every two weeks for 30-60 minutes.
 We'll discuss what we've been working on briefly, and what we're planning on working on the next two weeks.

 We'll also have a team retro every two weeks for about an hour, where we discuss what has and hasn't been working for us as a team.
 Every retro should have actionable items that we follow up on.

-## My Calendar
-I go to a lot of meetings.
-My calendar is deliberately publicly visible.
-If you have a question about a meeting on my calendar, ask me.
-If a meeting is private or confidential, its title and attendees will be hidden from your view.
-The vast majority of my meetings are neither private nor confidential.

-Heard a rumour?
-Need clarification on something?
-Blocked?
-I’d love to hear as soon as possible.
-Come by my desk, stop me in the hall, send me a message, we don’t need to wait for our next scheduled 1:1.

-Feel free to put something in my calendar, don’t feel like you need to ask first.
-Is my calendar full?
-Send me a message and I’ll very likely be able to move something around.

 ## Scheduling Meetings
 If you schedule a meeting, you must provide at a minimum: